bitterjug/devjournal-crypto/devjournal.markdown

 Next thing is the project name.
 In the Alfie code, this was already  made into a variable, so configurable.
 Lets go look at that.

+### 12:40

+I want to test my django but the tests fail.